peihaowang/PoissonImageEditing/README.md

 ## Introduction

 *PoissonImageEditing* implements a series of image processing algorithms based on Poisson editing theory, basically involves image seamless clone with two images as well as an arbitrary mask.
-Shared and static libraries are both provided along with an example program, which could be played around as an image blender.
+Shared and static libraries are both provided, also along with an example program, which could be played around as an image blender.

 In *PoissonImageEditing*, images are initially loaded and processed with `cv::Mat`, and subsequently converted into matrix representation in `Eigen3`, which takes over all linear algebra computing and equation solving.